JasoonS/EM-Token/README.md

 Financial institutions work today with electronic systems which hold account balances in databases on core banking systems.
 In order for an institution to be allowed to maintain records of client balances segregated and available for clients, such institution must be regulated under a known legal framework and must possess a license to do so.
 Maintaining a license under regulatory supervision entails ensuring compliance (i.e. performing KYC on all clients and ensuring good AML practices before allowing transactions) and demonstrating technical and operational solvency through periodic audits, so clients depositing funds with the institution can rest assured that their money is safe.

 There are only a number of potential regulatory license frameworks that allow institutions to issue and hold money balances for customers (be it retail corporate or institutional types).
 The most important and practical ones are three:
 * **Electronic money entities**: these are leanly regulated vehicles that are mostly used today for cash and payments services, instead of more complex financial services.
 For example prepaid cards or online payment systems such as PayPal run on such schemes.
-In most jurisdictions, electronic money balances are required to be 100% backed by assets, which often entails hold cash on an omnibus account at a bank with 100% of the funds issued to clients in the electronic money ledger
+In most jurisdictions, electronic money balances are required to be 100% backed by assets, which often entails holding cash on an omnibus account at a bank with 100% of the funds issued to clients in the electronic money ledger
 * **Banking licenses**: these include commercial and investment banks, which segregate client funds using current and other type of accounts implemented on core banking systems.
 Banks can create money by lending to clients, so bank money can be backed by promises to pay and other illiquid assets
 * **Central banks**: central banks hold balances for banks in RTGS systems, similar to core banking systems but with much more restricted yet critical functionality.
 Central banks create money by lending it to banks, which pledge their assets to central banks as a lender of last resort for an official interest rate